garrettjwilke/sgdk-setup/README.md

 ### macOS note:

-you will need to force the gcc installed from brew, so run this:
+you will need to tell what compiler to use, so run this:

 ```
 export CXX=/usr/bin/g++ # macOS only